novialriptide/Helix/README.md

 4. Run `main.py`

 ## Gameplay
 __Helix: Flight Test__ is a game written in Python3.8 using the SakuyaEngine Engine.
 You are the best drone pilot on earth.
 Hired by Helix Industries, fly your way through the "photo-realistic" simulation to defeat the enemy’s mothership.
+This drone has a very special ability to repair or upgrade itself whenever it sees a salvageable piece of material.
 There are many waves in this game that you will need to deal with, but you’re able to upgrade your stats.

+### Worlds
+1. Earth
+2. Space
+3. Inside the Mothership
+4. Powercore (1 level, final boss)

 ### Stats
 ```
-Health
-Attack
+Armor
+Shields
+Main Weapon Damage
+Tracking Weapons Damage
+Aim Accuracy
-Repair (regeneration)
+Repair Speed
+Radio
 ```

 ### Abilities